-We are pleased to announce that four talented young artists have been honored in the 2017 Scholarship Awards Program.
-Danae Lenda of Nauset Regional High School and Elizabeth Bressoud, Mathea Madsen, and Emily Wright of Falmouth High School will each receive a scholarship of $500 in the form of a gift certificate for the purchase of art supplies, a set of artist grade pastels, and the opportunity to exhibit a work of art in a PPSCC exhibition.
+We are pleased to announce that four talented young artists have been honored in the PPSCC 2018 Scholarship Awards Program.
+Caroline Brodt and Samantha Lydon of Barnstable High School, Thea Goldman of Sturgis Public Charter School, and Chloe McLean of Falmouth High School, and will each receive a scholarship of $500 in the form of a gift certificate for the purchase of art supplies, a set of artist grade pastels, and the opportunity to exhibit a work of art in a PPSCC exhibition.
 Scholarship recipients will also be announced at the June 23 opening of the national pastel show For Pastels Only at the Cultural Center of Cape Cod as well as at their schools.

 All recipients of this award plan to study a visual arts related field at the postsecondary level.
 Applicants submitted five examples of artwork, a statement of art background, experience and future aspirations to pursue visual arts, and a recommendation from their schools.

 Barnstable High School’s Caroline Brodt plans to concentrate on advertising photography on the postsecondary level.
 Her work has already received many accolades, including numerous prestigious Scholastic Art Awards and earning regional and national recognition.
 Caroline’s internship with a local artist led to her participation in a photo safari in Kenya, the subject of a special exhibit at her school.
 Caroline’s award winning chronicle of her sister’s battle with cancer, entitled Olivia’s Journey, was also the subject of a special exhibit at Barnstable.
 Caroline has had the opportunity to study at the School of Creative & Performing Arts in New York.
 As if that were not enough, Caroline has already launched a photography business taking family, wedding, and student photos.